The Network Time Protocol (NTP) serves to synchronize local time with the time of an NTP server.

 The NTP service is enabled on the selected Kaspersky NGFW device or in the network template.

 You can also configure NTP settings on the command line using the system family of commands.
-For a description of command families and a link to the complete list of Kaspersky NGFW configuration commands, see the Managing Kaspersky NGFW using the command line document.
+For a description of command families for configuring Kaspersky NGFW, see the Managing Kaspersky NGFW using the command line document.